Delimitation Commission

 | Finality of Orders | Cannot be questioned in any court |

-The Delimitation Commission has been constituted four times since independence—each time under a specific Delimitation Act passed by Parliament.
+The Delimitation Commission has been constituted four times since independence, each time under a specific Delimitation Act passed by Parliament.
 It was not constituted after the 1981 and 1991 Censuses due to a constitutional freeze on delimitation until 2000, which was later extended to 2026 to encourage population stabilization.

-Historical Background of Delimitation Commission | ||
+| Delimitation Commission Historical Background | ||

 | Delimitation Commission Year | Legal Basis | Chairperson |